lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 }
 ```

-We now need to package it as an extension because it is an extension of Azure DevOps.
-There are several types of extensions such as build tasks, Web extensions to enrich the UI but also pipeline decorators.
-To create our extension, we need to use [TFX cli](https://www.npmjs.com/package/tfx-cli).
+We now need to package it as an Azure DevOps extension because that is how it is published.
+There are several types of extensions such as build tasks, Web extensions to enrich the UI and pipeline decorators as well.
+To create our extension, we need to use [TFX CLI](https://www.npmjs.com/package/tfx-cli).
 Start by installing it on your system:

 ```bash
 npm install -g tfx-cli